sara-nl/VU_HPC/README.md

 Training material for the VU HPC course.

+### Linux_Cluster
-* Linux_Cluster: Presentation and excercises for the "Linux and Cluster Computing" training (Thursday 14/11/2019).
+Contains presentation and excercises for the "Linux and Cluster Computing" training.
+Thursday, November 14<sup>th</sup> 2019.